How can you prepare child relocation from or within France? What if your child has been relocated without your consent?

 The Central Authority is a first point of contact if you want your children to return.
 They will forward your request for the children to return to the other parent in order to obtain a voluntary return and to offer mediation.
 But as soon as no amicable solution seems to emerge without delay, the matter is referred to the judge.

-If your don’t know the adress where your child is staying in France, the Central Authority can help you to locate your child.
+If you don’t know the address where your child is staying in France, the Central Authority can help you to locate your child.
 They will use the assistance of other organisations to locate your child.

 You are not obliged to contact the Central Authority first.

-The appeal procedure can take more then 6 months.
+The appeal procedure can take more than 6 months, but enforcement could be obtained before the appeal.

 The view of the child can be heard through a personal interview with the judge or by the report prepared for the court by an independent expert.
 When a child who is capable of discernment requests the court to be heard, this can not be refused.